Period: March-October 2022

 DAY 5 (Thursday): RIGA

 The program of the day includes 2 optional excursions.
 The optional tour for this morning takes us to the stunning scenery of the Gauja National Park and the town of Sigulda.
 We listen to the medieval Latvian legend of the Rose of Turaida and see the ruins of the Episcopal Castle and of the Castle of the Knights of the Sword before we return to Riga.
 The afternoon offers an optional visit to the Riga Motor Museum which has an impressive collection of vintage car including a very unique collection of old Soviet limousines from the Kremlin Garage.
-In the evening we offer an optional dinner at the restaurant Forest.
+In the evening we offer an optional dinner at the restaurant Three.

 DAY 6 (Friday): RIGA-TALLINN

 The tour continues along the coastal highway to the Estonian summer resort of Pärnu.
 We do a short tour of the resort before we continue through the North Estonian land of forests and arrive in Tallinn early afternoon.
 Check-in at the Hotel Radisson Blu Olümpia**** or similar.

 Tallinn is a charming blend of medieval tranquillity and modern urban life.
 The medieval Old Town is a busy place in the summer with its many shops, galleries, souvenir markets, outdoor cafes and restaurants.
 The sightseeing tour takes us around the old medieval city walls and into the Old Town where we see Toompea Castle, the Dome Church, Alexander Nevsky Cathedral, medieval Old Town Hall and Great Guild Hall.
 In the afternoon an optional excursion is offered to Kadriorg Park and visit to KUMU, the award-winning new Estonian art museum, with its collections of classic and contemporary fine art.
 The evening offers an optional dinner at Restaurant Maikrahv.